I absolutely love Budapest and I am sure anybody out there would instantly fall in love with it after setting foot here for the first time.

 IMPORTANT: In order to score the best deal on accommodation, try to book as early as possible.
 The best deals are always the ones to get booked first, so make sure you book early.

 All in all, I wouldn’t expect to still be able to find such an amazing apartment for the same amount.
 But it’s still doable, for around 1,200 – 1,500 Euros for a month.

 If you’re only passing through Budapest, or you want to be close to the airport, I have an article where I shared my list of the best hotels close to the Budapest airport.

 Our plan was to eat as healthy as possible and cook at home as often as possible.
 Well… things didn’t really go as planned, especially since food in Budapest is not only delicious, but also decently priced.

-We also found a self-service vegetarian restaurant near the Budapest Museum – Vega City – which had delicious food and it was always extremely cheap.
+We also found a self-service vegetarian restaurant near the Budapest Museum or the main market.
+It’s called Vega City and it had delicious food and it was always extremely cheap.
 It’s always packed too and a great place to meet new people!

 Best things we saw in Budapest